GlassTomeGames/GlassTomeGames.github.io/_drafts/the-long-road-minijam.md

 Last weekend we participated in [Mini Jam #63](https://itch.io/jam/mini-jam-63-future).
 Mini Jam is a weekend-long game jam that runs every two weeks and features a fun twist.
 All games are given a theme and an additional limitation they must adhere to.
 This time, the theme was "Future" and the limitation was that all games must use only colours in a [fixed colour palette](https://lospec.com/palette-list/arcade-standard-29).

-The Long Road is a turn-based survival game.
+[Our submission, The Long Road](https://itch.io/jam/mini-jam-63-future/rate/763324), is a turn-based survival game.
 The player is traversing across an ever-changing, post-apocalyptic world and is confronted by random text-based events.
 The player must lead their group of survivors and make tough decisions as they fend off bandits, starvation and so much more.

-- 48 hours for development
+- Developed over 48 hours
 - 143 Commits, ~2300 LOC
 - ~1000 words of story content
 - 1 instance of funky beats